 Your local county agricultural agent may also have a free soil map for the asking.
 These invaluable tools often classify countless soil characteristics.
 One of them happens to be average strength.
 The soil map legend will help you identify weak soils and ones that are well suited to build upon.
 You do not have to have a degree in geology to understand these maps.
 They are frequently very user-friendly.

-Footer design is critical.
-Local building codes may state a minimum width and thickness, but more is obviously better.
-A ten inch thick footer that is 24 or 28 inches wide is superb in most cases.
-The footer must contain a minimum of two continuous steel rods that are surrounded by the wet concrete.
-I prefer to use bars that are at least 5/8 inch in diameter.
-Keep in mind that the concrete used to pour the footer is available in different strengths.
+Keep in mind that the concrete used to pour the footing is available in different strengths.
 It costs just a little bit more money to add strength.
 Specify 3,000 pounds per square inch(psi) at a bare minimum.
-If you can afford 3,500 psi concrete for the footer, order or specify it.
+If you can afford 3,500 psi concrete for the footing, order or specify it.

 Your foundation walls act as giant beams when they are placed on the footer.
 If you are planning for a full basement, they also do double duty as retaining walls.
 To prevent cracks, be sure you use similar strength concrete as in the footers.
 The foundation walls must also get thicker as the walls get taller.
 Eight inch thick walls are fine where they may only have 5 or 6 feet of fill dirt up against them, but if you have more, I would specify a ten inch thick wall.